the-incluseum/anti-oppressive-spaces/checklist.md

   the privacy of users?
 - If you collect comments that will be made public, do you have guidelines for discourse in place?
-- Do icons, photos, etc. assume things about gender or race of users?
+- Do icons, photos, etc. assume things about gender, race or ability of users?
 - Have you staged any photos that inaccurately reflect the diversity of your visitorship or staff?
 - Have you been sure not to make business decisions based solely on existing analytics?
 Do you have a